The deadlines for Outgoing students are as follows:

-Right now, our school has partnership with universities from the following countries: Bulgaria, Croatia, Denmark, Germany, Iceland, Norway, Poland, Turkey, and the UK.
-If you have a university in mind, that you would love to go to but we don’t have a formal agreement with it, feel free to contact our international office and Matěj will do his best to make a formal agreement happen.
+Check the list of our partner institutions for more information on the schools and their Erasmus+ requirements.
+If you have a university in mind, that you would love to go to but we don’t have a formal agreement with it, feel free to contact our international office and we will do our best to make a formal agreement happen.

 Please note, that some of the partner institutions do not offer a full architectural education in English so it is advised to check their English curriculum possibilities prior to applying.

-What are the tuition/allowance conditions?
+What are the financial conditions?

-At ARCHIP, you'll have to pay the full tuition, seeing as you are still a student.
+At ARCHIP, you'll have to pay the full tuition, seeing that you are still a student.
 However, if you have to extend your studies at ARCHIP due to Erasmus+, you’ll be charged proportionally for the credits you have to take in the additional semester.

 How does the semester abroad work within the ARCHIP study plan?

 There are two possible scenarios for this.
 You can either take the full workload at the partner university or take it easy but then extend your studies at ARCHIP for a semester.